 Do not make the same mistakes many artists make.

-How many times have you heard me say, “The internet has made it possible to sell art too people around the world”?The internet has made it possible to sell art too people around the worldClick To Tweet
+How often have you heard me say, “The internet has made it possible to sell art to people worldwide?“

 It is a great time to be an artist or entrepreneur.

 With a basic art marketing plan, you will grow your art business more abundantly than ever imagined.

 Here are some art marketing strategies that will separate you from the other artists selling wearable art online.

 Art Blog – To grow a large audience and produce an online presence, you must start an art blog.

 A hosting service for your artist blog like BlueHost is affordable and user-friendly.